MadGoatHaz/nebula-ausp/PROJECT_NEBULA_GUIDE.md

 3.  **Install dependencies:** `npm install`
 4.  **Run the dev server:** `npm run dev`
 5. Open the provided URL (e.g., `http://localhost:5173`) in your browser.

+## Phase 1: Core Simulation & Visualization (Complete)

+-   **[✓]** Develop a stable `n-body` physics simulation running in a Web Worker.
+-   **[✓]** Implement a `SharedArrayBuffer` for zero-copy data transfer between the worker and the main thread.
+-   **[✓]** Create a visually appealing representation of the black hole, accretion disk, and particles using Three.js.
+-   **[✓]** Basic user controls for sandbox mode (particle count, black hole mass).
+-   **[✓]** Initial post-processing effects (bloom).

+## Phase 2: Benchmarking & Performance Profiling (Complete)

+-   **[✓]** Create a comprehensive benchmark mode to test CPU and GPU performance.
+-   **[✓]** The benchmark systematically increases particle count and records performance metrics (FPS, GPU time, CPU time).
+-   **[✓]** Implement a `Profiler` to gather detailed system information (OS, CPU, GPU, Browser, RAM).
+-   **[✓]** Add a UI to display benchmark progress and final results.
+-   **[✓]** Add a "Submit Score" feature flow (UI only, console log for now).

+## Phase 3: Leaderboard & Advanced Features (In Progress -> Complete)

+-   **[✓]** Build a static leaderboard page (`leaderboard.html`) to display top scores.
+-   **[✓]** Create a multi-page build process in Vite to handle `index.html` and `leaderboard.html`.
+-   **[✓]** Add a "Top 3 Scores" panel to the main UI, fetching data from a mock JSON file.
+-   **[✓]** Implement advanced visual shaders for particles (motion blur, shimmer).
+-   **[✓]** Add more post-processing effects (film grain, vignette) with GUI controls.
+-   **[~]** Implement a back-end service to handle score submission and retrieval.
+(Next Step)
+-   **[ ]** Add celestial events (e.g., a star being consumed by the black hole).

+## Key Learnings & Technical Resolutions

+1.  **GitHub Pages and `SharedArrayBuffer`:** A major finding was that GitHub Pages does **not** serve the necessary `COOP` and `COEP` headers required to enable `SharedArrayBuffer`.
+This was the root cause of the simulation failing to render on the live site.
+    -   **Resolution:** The entire application was refactored to remove the dependency on `SharedArrayBuffer`.
+The physics worker now creates and `postMessage`s a *copy* of the particle data array buffer on each tick.
+This has a performance cost but is necessary for compatibility with the hosting environment.

+2.  **Vite Multi-Page Builds:** Vite's default configuration only builds a single `index.html`.
+    -   **Resolution:** The `vite.config.js` was modified to include multiple entry points under `build.rollupOptions.input`, allowing Vite to correctly build both `index.html` and `leaderboard.html`.

+3.  **Worker Initialization Race Condition:** The main thread's animation loop was initially starting before the physics worker had sent its first data packet, causing rendering to fail.
+    -   **Resolution:** The animation loop (`requestAnimationFrame`) is now only started *after* the first `physics_update` message is received from the worker, ensuring data is available to render.

+4.  **Particle Rendering & Performance:**
+    -   The particle slider was unresponsive because the main thread and worker had different ideas about the authoritative particle count.
+The main thread now only renders the number of particles present in the data buffer received from the worker.
+    -   The initial particle material was swapped for a `ShaderMaterial` to implement custom effects like motion blur (stretching particles based on velocity) and making them brighter to better interact with the bloom post-processing effect.

+## Future Work & Next Steps

+-   **Leaderboard Backend:** The next major step for Phase 3 is to replace the mock JSON data with a real backend service (e.g., using Firebase, Supabase, or a custom Node.js server) to create a persistent, global leaderboard.
+-   **Celestial Events:** Introduce scripted or random events, such as a star passing too close to the black hole and being torn apart, creating a spectacular visual showcase.
+-   **Code Refinements:** Continue to refactor and optimize the codebase, particularly in the post-processing chain and particle rendering systems.
+-   **Sound Design:** Add ambient sound effects and music to enhance the atmosphere.